1. Introduction

 Cursor

-All numbers in white on a red background are used on print-screen views to provide additional explanations.
+All numbers in white on an orange background are used on print-screen views to provide additional explanations.
 Explanations are always after the view with the corresponding numbering. e.g. 1.

 Reference